 Protecting User Privacy

-There’s a lot of marketing hype that you’ll hear from pretty much every VPN service on the market today (and many VPN review websites as well).
+There’s a lot of marketing hype that you’ll hear from pretty much every VPN service on the market today (and many VPN review websites as well) about privacy.
 Until the past year or two, though, there’s been very little to back up this talk about “complete privacy”.

 Here’s what NordVPN and CyberGhost have done to try to enhance user privacy.

 - NordVPN: Being based in Panama shields the company from most government requests to hand over user data.
-They accept Bitcoin as a (semi) anonymous form of payment and they have implemented RAM-based servers to give credence to their “no log” policy.
-Finally, they were the first VPN company to pass an independent audit of their privacy claims.
+They accept Bitcoin as a (semi-) anonymous form of payment and they have implemented RAM-based servers to give credence to their “no log” policy.
+Finally, they were the first VPN company to pass an independent audit of their privacy claims, although these audits aren’t as important as these companies make them out to be.

 VPN Security Measures